Christian Arroyo Player Props: Red Sox vs. Cubs

-Saturday, Christian Arroyo and the Boston Red Sox square off against the Chicago Cubs and Marcus Stroman, with the first pitch at 2:20 PM ET.
+After hitting .294 with four doubles, a walk and three RBI in his past 10 games, Christian Arroyo and the Boston Red Sox take on the Chicago Cubs (who will hand the ball to Justin Steele) at 2:20 PM ET on Sunday.

-In his last action (on July 9 against the Athletics) he went 1-for-4 with a double and an RBI.
+In his last game, he went 1-for-4 with a double against the Cubs.

 Christian Arroyo Game Info & Props vs. the Cubs